ericsson-iap/python-sample-app/README.md

     [App Certificate Provisioning Developer Guide](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/app-cert-provisioning/developer-guide)
      to understand how certificates are loaded into the App during instantiation for secure communication.
-  - The `logEndpoint` endpoint  designed to capture log data supports only mTLS communication.
+  - The `logEndpoint` endpoint  designed to capture log data, supports only mTLS communication.
   - The `appSecretName`, `appKeyFileName`, `appCertFileName` for mTLS communication.
 For more information on the variable values